A Game at Chess: Politics and religion

 Much of the criticism and interpretation of A Game at Chess has focused on its political, religious and allegorical content.
 Scholars agree that Middleton antagonizes Spanish Catholics and the Jesuit order by portraying them as schemers intent on the domination of the world.
 The Black Queen's Pawn serves as an example, representing a domestic threat to English women, especially virgins.
 Overall, Middleton uses black and white imagery to portray Spanish Catholics as evil ("black") in their ambitions to convert the pure English nation ("white") to Catholicism.

 Thomas Cogswell has argued that the play enjoyed success not only because of its humorous and critical portrayal of Spain, but also because it celebrates the Duke of Buckingham and Prince Charles as heroes.
 Cogswell argues that Middleton does not advance the agenda of his patron, the Earl of Pembroke, by criticizing Buckingham.
 Instead, the play was an attempt to reinforce public support for Charles and Buckingham.

 Howard Hill has suggested that the play is not a result of any specific statecraft, but merely takes advantage of the anti-Spanish and anti-Catholic sentiments of the time.
 However, other scholars see the play as participating in the agenda of Parliamentary Puritans and their Continental counterparts, mainly the Dutch, to galvanize the masses against the Spanish-Catholic hegemony.
 Gary Taylor has argued that the play was subversive insofar as Middleton's Puritan ideology was in opposition to the Church of England and also the political establishment, specifically King James I of England.
-For Taylor, the play was meant to be a pointed critique of Catholic ideals and its authoritative control over its subjects’ lives.
-Yet Taylor also argues that the text "depends upon what it rejects," that is, "obedience, confession, dissembling, totalizing power, and sexual mismatching."
+For Taylor, the play was meant to be a pointed critique of Catholic ideals and its authoritative control over its subjects' lives.
+Yet Taylor also argues that the text "depends upon what it rejects", that is, "obedience, confession, dissembling, totalizing power, and sexual mismatching".

 Chess allegory

 Roussel Sargent has argued that Middleton uses chess allegory to elude censorship, allowing him to avoid explicitly identifying his characters with political figures.
 Portraying the events of the play as a chess match affords Middleton flexibility: he can create completely fictitious characters, and he can also base characters upon political figures.
 Chess is also a means of portraying the conflicts between Catholic Spain and Protestant England in terms of two clearly opposing sides.

-Scholars have observed the racism of Middleton's chess allegory, in which the difference between England and Spain in cast in terms of skin color.
+Scholars have claimed that Middleton's chess allegory also has a racist aspect, in that the difference between England and Spain in cast in terms of skin color.
 The blackness of the Spanish side associates darker complexion with evil, while the whiteness of England associates lighter complexion with purity.